-Event: (the "Event") Participant's Name (Please print): (the "Participant") Participant's Age: In consideration for permitting Participant to pa directed by the relevant staff, the undersigned, for the personal representatives and assigns, agree as follows: Assumption of Risk: The undersigned hereby acknowled nature of the Event; that Participant is qualified, in good to participate therein; that there are certain inherent risk and that, except as expressly set forth herein, they, lassume responsibility for, each of these risks and dange could arise out of, or occur during, Participant's participant health, and in proper physical condition is and dangers associated with the Event; knowingly and voluntarily, accept, and ers, and all other risks and dangers that Release and Waiver: The undersigned hereby RELEASI NOT TO SUE the National Collegiate Athletic Association or a them, their officers and employees, (collectively, the 'resulting from any personal injury, accident or illness (however caused, arising from, or in any way related to, except for those caused by the willful misconduct, grosabove parties, as applicable. including death), and/or property loss, Participant's participation in the Event, Indemnification and Hold Harmless: The undersigned also AND HOLD the Releasees HARMLESS from any and all contemporary expenses, damages and liabilities including, but not limited any way related to, Participant's participation in the Even willful misconduct, gross negligence or intentional torts of claims, actions, suits, procedures, costs, ed to, attorney's fees, arising from, or in ent, except for those arising out of the Permission to Use Likeness/Name: The undersign compensation, Participant's likeness and/or name to apperegardless of media form, promoting the National Colchampionships, events and activities, including those of it ear, and to otherwise be used, in material, llegiate Athletic Association, and/or its Severability: The undersigned expressly agree that the forward of liability and indemnity agreement is intend permitted by the law of the State of ed to be as broad and inclusive as is and that if any portion thereof is held
+Event: (the "Event") Participant's Name (Please print): (the "Participant") Participant's Age: In consideration for permitting Participant to participat directed by the relevant staff, the undersigned, for themselves personal representatives and assigns, agree as follows: Assumption of Risk: The undersigned hereby acknowledge and nature of the Event; that Participant is qualified, in good health, to participate therein; that there are certain inherent risks and dand that, except as expressly set forth herein, they, knowing assume responsibility for, each of these risks and dangers, and could arise out of, or occur during, Participant's participation in and in proper physical condition angers associated with the Event; gly and voluntarily, accept, and I all other risks and dangers that Release and Waiver: The undersigned hereby RELEASE, WAIN NOT TO SUE the National Collegiate Athletic Association and its or any subthem, their officers and employees, (collectively, the "Release resulting from any personal injury, accident or illness (including however caused, arising from, or in any way related to, Participe except for those caused by the willful misconduct, gross negligabove parties, as applicable. ees"), from and for any liability ng death), and/or property loss, pant's participation in the Event, Indemnification and Hold Harmless: The undersigned also here AND HOLD the Releasees HARMLESS from any and all claims, a expenses, damages and liabilities including, but not limited to, a any way related to, Participant's participation in the Event, exwillful misconduct, gross negligence or intentional torts of the a actions, suits, procedures, costs, attorney's fees, arising from, or in cept for those arising out of the Permission to Use Likeness/Name: The undersigned fur compensation, Participant's likeness and/or name to appear, and regardless of media form, promoting the National Collegiate championships, events and activities, including those of its representations. to otherwise be used, in material, Athletic Association, and/or its Severability: The undersigned expressly agree that the foregoin waiver of liability and indemnity agreement is intended to be permitted by the law of the State of and the invalid, it is agreed that the balance shall, notwithstanding, cont be as broad and inclusive as is nat if any portion thereof is held